 - Science and Engineering Practice 2.
 Developing and using models

 - Science and Engineering Practice 4.
 Analyzing and interpreting data

 - Science and Engineering Practice 5.
 Using mathematics and computational thinking

-The podcast portion can be assigned as outside-of-class listening.
+The podcast portion can be assigned as outside-of-class listening for flipped classrooms.